-The St. John's face-covering policy meets DCHHS and CDC requirements.
+The St. John's face-covering policy meets DCHHS and CDC recommendations.
 Masks must be worn from the time a student or employee exits a car (or enters campus in the case of walking/biking) until he or she returns to the car or exits campus.
-Students may remove masks when maintaining six feet of distance from another person if provided permission by a faculty member, such as when eating or drinking or taking breaks outdoors.
+Students may remove masks when maintaining six feet of distance from another person, such as when eating or drinking or taking breaks outdoors.
 Faculty may allow students to remove masks during recess and P.E. if students are outdoors and maintaining physical distance.
 Employees may remove masks when working alone in a classroom or office.
 Masks are part of the safety protocols and are a required part of the uniform.

-- Masks must fully cover the nose and mouth, fit snugly against the side of the face, allow for breathing without restriction, and be comfortable enough to be worn all day or for extended periods of time. - Masks must include multiple layers fabric or be disposable surgical masks (not N95 masks). - Masks must be secured with adjustable or elastic loops.
-No tie closures. - Masks may not have vents. - Bandanas, gaiters, and gaping or flowing face coverings are not permitted. - Face shields are not considered equivalent to face masks and are not permitted by students unless they are worn in addition to a mask. - Faculty may use a face shield when actively teaching in a classroom and maintaining 6' physical distance from any other person. - Masks may not have any written messages.
+- Masks must fit snugly over the nose, mouth, and against the side of the face without gaps, allow for breathing without restriction, and be comfortable enough to be worn all day or for extended periods of time. - Masks must include multiple layers of breathable fabric or be disposable surgical masks (not N95 masks). - Masks must be secured with adjustable or elastic loops.
+No tie closures. - Touch the mask by its straps and avoid touching the mask while it is worn. - Masks may not have vents. - Bandanas, gaiters, and gaping or flowing face coverings are not permitted. - Face shields are not recommended for everyday use and are not permitted for students unless they are worn in addition to a mask since they allow respiratory droplets containing the virus to escape. - Students' masks should be clearly identified with names or initials, top/bottom and front/back. - Masks may not have any written messages.
 Any pattern or design on a mask should be appropriate for a PK-8th grade school.
-If a mask distracts from learning, the student will need to replace it. - Students should have an extra mask with them each day.
+If a mask distracts from learning, the student will need to replace it. - Students should have an extra mask with them each day and should not share or swap masks. - Change the mask if it becomes wet or soiled. - Masks should be stored in a designated space for each student that is separate from others when not being worn. - Wash cloth face coverings after every day of use, before being used again, or if visibly soiled.